At week 7 most of the growth is concentrated in the head as a hundred new brain cells are generated each minute.

 This week, growth is concentrated in the head where new brain cells are generated at the rate of 100 per minute.
-As #baby ’s brain cells multiply, they branch out and connect, forming the first primitive pathways of the central nervous system.
+As Your Baby ’s brain cells multiply, they branch out and connect, forming the first primitive pathways of the central nervous system.
 By the time your child is born, the brain will have more than 10 million intertwined nerve cells.

 Three brain areas develop

 The first part, the forebrain, is the largest section, and will later become the cerebrum, thalamus, and hypothalamus (the nerve center).